juniorsundarCasual/TGT/vault/volume-4.chapter-251.md

 "W-Who are you?"
 This time, the chubby man asked with an audible gulp.

 "Now you're asking the right question!"
 Krish commended with an insincere with a clap.
-"If I am not mistaken, holding the Access Plate to the Hidden Celestial Sect means that I am an honoured guest."
+"If I am not mistaken, holding the Access Plate to the Mystic Celestial Sect means that I am an honoured guest."

 Before the duo could nod, Krish followed up with, "Are you planning to keep your honoured guest waiting like this?"